Oscarg2010/MCW-BCDR/Hands-on lab/Before the HOL - Business continuity and disaster recovery.md

 ### Task 2: Install Azure PowerShell 'Az' commands

-1. Open a PowerShell command-line (be sure to *Run as Admininstrator*)
+1. Open a PowerShell command-line (be sure to *Run as Administrator*)

 2. In the PowerShell command-line, run the following command to install the new Azure PowerShell 'Az' commands: